Music is in the air……………………

 At Navenby Church of England Primary School we currently employ peripatetic music staff from the County’s Music Service and from The Peri group for those pupils who would like to learn to play a musical instrument.
 They teach woodwind (flute, clarinet, bassoon and oboe), brass (trombone and saxophone) and guitar.

 Whilst lessons are open to all pupils, the availability of lessons for KS1 pupils is subject to approval from the music teachers concerned, as they will need to be satisfied that younger children are ready for lessons and able to play the instrument they have chosen.

 Navenby School Choir:

-The KS2 choir has already proved a great success with pupils and they have been involved in opening the Christmas fete and performing to the residents at Holmleigh Nursing Home ate the Lincolnshire Show.
+The KS2 choir has already proved a great success with pupils performing to the residents at Holmleigh Nursing Home ate the Lincolnshire Show.
 They have also performed in the past at RAF Waddington and sang carols as part of a Wellingore Christmas celebration.
 With such enthusiastic members we are able to explore more challenging songs in addition to the songs they experience daily during Collective Worship and in their classrooms.

 Thank you for your continued support and helping to make these musical ventures happen.
 The greatest reward from singing or learning a musical instrument is sharing it with other people.